StuartsProjects/StuartsProjects.github.io/_posts/2022-10-03-Seeeduino_XIAO.md

 The repository for the XIAO does have program **4\_LoRa\_Receiver** which is a receiver for the XIAO.

 Programs  **3\_LoRa\_Transmitter** and **4\_LoRa\_Receiver** show that the XIAO works with the SX12XX-LoRa library.

+Note that the frequency settings of 434000000 used in the setup line;

+LoRa.setupLoRa(434000000, 0, LORA_SF7, LORA_BW_125, LORA_CR_4_5, LDRO_AUTO);

+Must match the LoRa module in use, 434000000 is 434Mhz, so you will need the appropriate LoRa module for this band.

 ### XIAO Sensors